This page is for all legislation related to

 The PAUSE Act, a bill, introduced by Oregon State Treasurer Elizabeth Steiner, directs the Oregon Investment Council (OIC) and the State Treasurer to reduce the carbon intensity of state investments and address investment risks related to climate change.
 The Act would place a 5 year moratorium on the State Treasurer from making any new or renewed private market fund or PERS investments in fossil fuels, subject to fiduciary duties.

-HB2200 is currently in the House Committee on Emergency Management, General Government, and Veterans.
+HB 2200 is currently in the House Committee on Emergency Management, General Government, and Veterans.
 SB681 is in the Senate Committee on Finance and Revenue.

-COIN has joined the many groups in coalition with Divest Oregon in support of the PAUSE Act.
+COIN has joined the many groups in coalition with Divest Oregon in support of the Pause Act.

 HB 3179 - The FAIR Energy Act COIN ENDORSES this bill.